ReScience/ReScience-submission/article/Larisch-2019.md

 and for the weight change as a function of the burst frequency of the postsynaptic neuron (Fig. \ref{Fig_burst}-upper-right).
 However, the curves show the same tendency as in the original publication.
 To show the emergence of a specific connectivity structure depending on the input fire rate and temporal code we had to reduce the hard upper bound of the weights.
-Interestingly, we observed for the pair based learning rule [@Song2001] at the rate based experiment a different connectivity structure as reported in @Clopath2010.
+Interestingly, we observed for the pair based learning rule [@Song2001] a different connectivity structure than reported in @Clopath2010.
-We did here not a further investigation where this differences came from.
+We did not investigate further where these differences came from.
-We assume differences in the implementation about the learning rule, what makes further analysis necessary.
+We assume that differences in the implementation of the learning rule are responsible, but further analysis is necessary.

 The description of the learning rule in the original publication contained enough details to understand the different components and their interaction.
 However, two main components of the learning rule have not been described adequately to allow a direct reimplementation: